andrewstiefel/andrewstiefel.com/music.md

 ---
-layout: default
+layout: page
 title: Music
-summary:
+description: Perusal scores and sample recordings of my works are available by request.
+Please contact me if you would like to perform something listed here.
+summary: Perusal scores and sample recordings are available by request.
+Please contact me if you would like to perform something listed here.
 featured-img:
 permalink: /music/
----

-Perusal scores and sample recordings are [available by request](/contact).

 ---

 ## Large Ensemble